Combinatorial optimization solving by coherent Ising machines based on spiking neural networks: Introduction

 In this work, we propose a new architecture of CIM, based on a spiking neuron network composed of DOPO pulses and dissipative pulses.
-We find that it is able to achieve the amplitude heterogeneity and also freeze in local minima during computating for combinatorial optimization problems.
+We find that it is able to achieve amplitude heterogeneity and also freeze in local minima during computing for combinatorial optimization problems.
 By controlling the dissipative parameters of spiking neurons composed of antisymmetrically coupled DOPO and dissipative pulses, the rate and direction of contraction of the phase space volumes can be controlled to bring the system out of the frozen state.
-More generally, we prove the existence of neurons are similar to the dynamic behavior of class-II neurons.
-A SNN-CIM algorithm is proposed to achieve the instability of the local minimum by adjusting the parameters, and the performance is compared with the algorithm that only uses the nonlinear filter function.
+More generally, we find the existence of neurons is similar to the dynamic behavior of class-II neurons.
+An SNN-CIM algorithm is proposed to achieve the instability of the local minimum by adjusting the parameters, and the performance is compared with the algorithm that only uses the nonlinear filter function.
 The results show that SNN-CIM has excellent performance and has more potential on complex graph structures.